Cupcake DownSouth :: A Charleston

 But you're the one we love

 The love affair continues!
 Thousands of Cupcake DownSouth connoisseurs across the country follow us on Instagram, Facebook, and Twitter, and hundreds receive birthday emails from us each month, offering up a free cupcake to celebrate.
 Brides dazzle their rehearsal dinner, bridal shower, and wedding guests with tiers of mouthwatering wedding cupcakes, and UberEats roams the streets, delighting surprised gift recipients and office workers alike with hand-delivered pink boxes of fresh cupcakes.
-In addition, nearly a hundred nonprofits have benefited from Yesterday’s Cupcakes, the thriving program Kristin created to give back to our communities, where the heavenly scents of our bakeries' freshly baked cupcakes fill the air.
+In addition, nearly a hundred nonprofits have benefited from Yesterday’s Cupcakes, the thriving program our founder created to give back to our communities, where the heavenly scents of our bakeries' freshly baked cupcakes fill the air.

 In early 2019, Cupcake DownSouth proved too delicious to pass up by Southern Bake, a small, privately held company led by 30-year hospitality industry veteran Michael Pitstick and his wife Beverly, and Cupcake DownSouth passed from one set of capable hands to another.
 Longtime customers of Cupcake DownSouth, Michael and Beverly reside in Charleston.